What Should I Do After a Motorcycle Accident?

-It is extremely important that you follow some basic rules beginning at the scene of the bicycle accident, so you do not jeopardize your health and your right to compensation.
+It is extremely important that you follow some basic rules beginning at the scene of the motorcycle accident, so you do not jeopardize your health and your right to compensation.

 - Seek medical attention immediately.
 Obtaining a complete examination from a doctor as soon as possible will serve two purposes.
 First, the doctor can often detect injuries that you may not have noticed until several days after the accident and will be more easily treated if caught early; and second, a doctor’s examination will automatically create a complete medical record of any injuries you sustain during this accident and this will strengthen your case.

-- Get complete information from everyone at the scene of the bicycle accident.
-Obtain the name, address, telephone number, driver’s license number, and insurance information of all of the drivers involved in the bicycle accident, as well as the names of any emergency personnel and the contact information of any witnesses.
+- Get complete information from everyone at the scene of the motorcycle accident.
+Obtain the name, address, telephone number, driver’s license number, and insurance information of all of the drivers involved in the motorcycle accident, as well as the names of any emergency personnel and the contact information of any witnesses.

-- Take photographs of your injuries and damage to your bicycle.
-These photographs work best as evidence when they are taken at the scene of the bicycle accident, but they can also be taken after the fact if you are severely injured and need immediate hospitalization.
+- Take photographs of your injuries and damage to your motorcycle.
+These photographs work best as evidence when they are taken at the scene of the motorcycle accident, but they can also be taken after the fact if you are severely injured and need immediate hospitalization.

 - Keep complete records of medical expenses and other costs related to your accident which can be used as evidence to help you verify these damages.

-- If you have automobile insurance, you may be covered for your bicycle accident as well.
-Contact your insurance company and report your accident in order to verify whether you have any automobile insurance coverage that would apply to your bicycle claim.
+- Contact your insurance company and report the accident so they can begin processing your claim.
 Make sure you give this information to your insurance company with an attorney’s assistance at the time you give the statement in order not to prejudice your claim.
 Your own insurance company is in the business to make money, they are not there to assist you no matter how nice they may seem.
 They are looking to find ways to getting out of paying you the compensation you deserve-don’t be one of their victims!

 - Contact Susan Handel immediately.